 - stabilization and standardization of processes (flow of materials, work on the line, balancing the line).

-Lean Management Tools:
+Lean Manufacturing Tools:

 We apply the following methods to implement many projects: